Structural Periodic Vector Autoregressions: Real Data Application

 \subsection{Results}

-In the following, seasonal structural impulse responses using the restricted SPVAR(9) on not seasonally adjusted data and structural impulse responses using a non-restricted SVAR(9) on seasonally adjusted data are plotted, in which the structural shocks are identified using a combination of short- and long-run restrictions , respectively.
-The black bold line indicates the structural impulse response of the SVAR on seasonally adjusted data which can also be used as the benchmark, while each of the red lines indicates a structural impulse response generated by the SPVAR for a specific season $s=1,\dots,12$.
-The black dashed lines give the 68\% confidence interval of the structural impulse response of the SVAR and the red dashed lines the 68\% confidence intervals of the seasonal impulse responses.
+In the following, seasonal structural impulse responses using the restricted SPVAR(12) on seasonally unadjusted data and structural impulse responses using an SVAR(9) on seasonally adjusted data are analyzed, in which the aggregate demand $(ad)$, aggregate supply $(as)$ and monetary policy shocks $(mp)$ are identified.
+To identify the structural $ad$, $as$ and $mp$ shocks, we use a mixture of short- and long-run restrictions discussed in Section \ref{subsection_Identification}.
+In this Section we only compare SPVAR impulse responses identified by the full identification approach with SVAR impulse responses.
+Impulse responses identified by approximate in-average identification method can be found in Appendix F. SVAR impulse responses are identified using the same short- and long-run restrictions.

+The black bold line indicates the structural impulse response of the SVAR on seasonally adjusted data which can also be used as the benchmark, while each of the red lines indicates a structural impulse response generated by the SPVAR for the $S=12$ seasons, i.e., from January to December.
+The dashed lines give the (pointwise) 68\% confidence intervals of the structural impulse responses of the SPVAR (in red) and the SVAR (in black).

-For the construction of confidence intervals of the seasonal impulse responses, the residual-based seasonal block bootstrap described in Section \ref{Subsubsection_Bootstrapscheme_weak} has to be used, because Figure \ref{WWN1} shows significant autoregressive structure in the squared structural shocks such that the strong periodic white noise assumption appear to not hold.
-The block length of the residual-based seasonal block bootstrap is set to $b=7$.
-This is in line with \cite{bertail2022optimal}.
-The confidence intervals are constructed by the method proposed in \eqref{Bootstrap_KI}.
-For the construction of the VAR impulse responses, we use a non-seasonal block bootstrap in order to construct the confidence intervals.
+For the construction of confidence intervals of the seasonal impulse responses, we use the non-seasonal variant of the residual-based seasonal block bootstrap described in Section \ref{Subsubsection_Bootstrapscheme_weak}, because the bottom row in Figure \ref{WWN1} shows significant autoregressive structure in the squared structural shocks such that the strong periodic white noise assumption appears to not hold.
+The block length of the residual-based seasonal block bootstrap is set to $b=5$, which is in line with the choice in \cite{jentsch2022asymptotically}, who considered a similar data generating process, and with the results in \cite{bertail2024optimal}.
+We use standard percentile intervals for the construction of the confidence intervals.
+For the SVAR analysis, we use a non-seasonal block bootstrap to construct the confidence intervals. $L = 1000$ bootstrap repetitions are used for each bootstrap method.